Parts of a Boat

 Anchor Maintenance and Safety

+Knowing "how do anchors work" includes understanding how to keep them in good condition.
 Taking good care of your anchors and the other parts of your boat is extremely important.

 As a good boating safety practice, you should regularly inspect anchors and rode for wear and tear and replace any damaged components.
 Also, make sure you use the proper anchor size for your boat's length and weight.

-Choosing the Right Anchor for Your Boating Needs
+How to Choose the Right Anchor for Your Boating Needs

 Again, you might also need to carry multiple anchors to prepare for a variety of situations, depending on where you boat.